Elizabeth K. Helsinger (NHC Fellow, 1997–98; 2007–08)

 The Pre-Raphaelite Arts of Poetry, Painting, Collection, and Design (1850-80)

-1997-98English & Art History, University of Chicago Return to All Fellows
+The University of ChicagoReturn to All Fellows

-Elizabeth Helsinger wrote: “Pre‑Raphaelite Arts; Aesthetic and Social Experiment in the 1860s,” forthcoming in the Center’s journal, Ideas; “Rossetti and the Art of the Book,” for a collection on Victorian text and image, edited by Catherine Golden; and worked on “Artistic Friendships: Ruskin and Rossetti” for a collection of recent work on Ruskin, edited by Robert Hewison.
+Elizabeth K. Helsinger wrote “Pre‑Raphaelite Arts; Aesthetic and Social Experiment in the 1860s,” forthcoming in the Center’s journal, Ideas; “Rossetti and the Art of the Book,” for a collection on Victorian text and image, edited by Catherine Golden; and worked on “Artistic Friendships: Ruskin and Rossetti” for a collection of recent work on Ruskin, edited by Robert Hewison.
 All the above, in some form, will become part of her book, Pre‑Raphaelite Arts.
-She gave the Hannah M. Adler Lecture at Skidmore College, entitled “Rossetti and the Art of the Book”; delivered a paper, entitled “Artistic Friendships: Ruskin and Rossetti,” at the Ruskin Seminar of Lancaster University (England); and spoke on “Pre‑Raphaelite Arts: Aesthetic and Social Experiment in the 1860s,” for the English Department at North Carolina State University, and for a public lecture at the National Humanities Center.
+She gave the Hannah M. Adler Lecture at Skidmore College, entitled “Rossetti and the Art of the Book”; delivered a paper, entitled “Artistic Friendships: Ruskin and Rossetti,” at the Ruskin Seminar of Lancaster University (England).
+She spoke on “Pre‑Raphaelite Arts: Aesthetic and Social Experiment in the 1860s,” for the English Department at North Carolina State University, and for a public lecture at the National Humanities Center.